Travel Reviews, Approvals, and Restrictions

 - Is there a sample Travel Permission Request I can use as a reference?

 Yes.
-Contact the Manager for International Travel and Security to receive a sample.
+Contact the Director of Global Travel Risk Management to receive a sample.

 - Who can help me with the travel review and approval process?

-Contact the Manager for International Travel and Security with any questions.
+Contact the Director of Global Travel Risk Management with any questions.

 - How long will it take to review my request?

 Every request is different and some require more time to review than others.
 We recommend submitting requests as early as possible, but all requests should be submitted at least three months in advance of proposed travel.
-Contact the Manager for International Travel and Security with any questions.
+Contact the Director of Global Travel Risk Management with any questions.

 - When should I fundraise and book travel?